PasamonteG/SQLDI_Install/README.md

 A Z16-based infrastructure is required to realise the business benefits of AI at Scale.

 ...
-However, a low-cost emulated IBM Z environment is all you need to learn how to deploy AI on Z.
+However, a low-cost emulated IBM Z environment is all you need to learn how to deploy and use AI on Z.

 ## Colliding Worlds Environment
 The Colliding Worlds workshop makes use of ZD&T ( Z Development and Test ) to provide a z/OS environment for gaining practical experiences of various AI on Z deployment scenarios.
 This github repository contains the hands-on learning guides for a student to perform the exercises.
 It also contains an audit trail of all the work that was done to prepare the lab environment.